 Balsamic glaze is super easy to make at home.
-It only takes about 15 minutes and one ingredient to make this easy balsamic reduction recipe.
-This recipe is perfect for chicken, beef, salads, sandwiches and even desserts.
+It only takes about 15 minutes and one ingredient to make this easy recipe.
+This balsamic reduction is perfect for chicken, beef, salads, sandwiches and even desserts.

 Homemade sauces and condiments are the best, right?
-We’ve got rave reviews for our tahini sauce and Greek tzatziki, both of which are super easy condiments that you can make at home.
-This balsamic vinegar glaze is another delicious condiment to make at home, much easier than going to the store to buy one.
+We've got rave reviews for our tahini sauce, aioli, basil pesto and Greek tzatziki, all of which are super easy.
+This balsamic reduction is another delicious condiment to make at home, much better than going to the store to buy one.

 Balsamic glaze is basically a reduction of balsamic vinegar, hence the alternative name "balsamic reduction".
 Essentially, balsamic vinegar is simmered in a sauce pan for about 15 minutes until it's reduced in half and has the consistency of maple syrup or warm honey.
 Sometimes, sweeteners such as white sugar, brown sugar, honey or maple syrup are used to make this recipe.
 However, when reduced, balsamic reduction gains sweetness even without using a sweetener.

-Of course, balsamic vinegar glaze is available in many supermarkets.
-However, I always prefer to make it at home because it’s healthier, and in my opinion, tastier if made with quality balsamic vinegar.
+Of course, this glaze is available in many supermarkets.
+That being said, I always prefer to make it at home because it's healthier, and in my opinion, tastier if made with quality balsamic vinegar.
 Moreover, you can also save time and money by making this glaze at home.

-Therefore I decided to make my balsamic vinegar glaze by using only one ingredient: quality balsamic vinegar.
+Therefore I decided to make my own by using only one ingredient: quality balsamic vinegar.
 It takes just a few minutes to make this tasty glaze at home and you can make a large batch to keep in the fridge and use it on salads or pizza.

 - Pour the balsamic vinegar and the sweetener (if using) into a saucepan.